MaskRay/ccls/README.md

 # ccls

-ccls is a fork of cquery (originally written by Jacob Dufault), a C/C++/Objective-C language server.
+ccls is a rewrite of cquery (originally written by Jacob Dufault), a C/C++/Objective-C language server.

   * code completion (with both signature help and snippets)